eProsima/DDS-Router/.dev/scripts/README.md

 Along all the subdirectories many files are repeated (e.g. VERSION, CMakeLists.txt, etc.).

-In order to be able to maintain a single version for all this files, there has been decided to keep common directory with every repeated file: `.common`, and every other file in every subpackage will be a *hard link* of this file.
+In order to be able to maintain a single version for all this files, there has been decided to keep a common directory (`.common`) with every repeated file;
+being every other files in every subpackage a *hard link* of the files contained in this directory.
 Thus, the file in `.common/` directory should be the one modified, and it will automatically modify every other file linked.

 > **NOTE:**  ddsrouter_docs does not use common files.

-The main points that made us took this decision were:
+The main points supporting this decision are:

 1. colcon packages could and should not use files outside their directory.
 1. symbolic links are not supported by windows.